 - Provide citywide funded opportunities for existing organisations to expand food knowledge, skills and resources either within their setting or for local communities

 Community Food Grants support the development of community activities in Newcastle seeking to address food related health inequalities which aim to inspire people about good food and how this can impact on their health.

 The small grant fund gives local community organisations and schools the opportunity to develop grassroots community food projects in their settings.
 Many projects are not only driven by health improvement benefits but seek a wider social impact such as greater cohesion within communities.

-The Newcastle Public Health funded grant scheme has operated in Newcastle for over a decade on an annual basis disseminating a total budget of £10,000 offering up to £2500 per applicant.
-The pot of funding in 2018 grew from £10,000 to £11,250 – which has funded an additional project!
-A special thanks to:
+The Newcastle Public Health funded grant scheme has operated in Newcastle for over 15 years, supporting the development of food and health related projects and activities.
+On an annual basis we disseminate a budget of £10,000 offering up to £2500 per applicant.

 To be part of the Forum please email firstname.lastname@example.org